 This event happens during the festival of San Fermin.
 Hemingway wrote about in his 1926 novel The Sun Also Rises.
 The running of the bulls in Pamplona usually involves a group of people running through the historic streets of the city’s old town trying to stay clear of six bulls.
 This year it ended in disaster for some.

 Outside of this week, the old town is a charming cobweb of narrow, cobbled streets filled with beautiful buildings.
 Unfortunately, we didn’t get to see much of Pamplona during our flying visit as the morning was spent in Pamplona’s hospital!

-The journey form Pamplona to Burgos takes you through stunning scenery Spanish scenery that remain relatively unknown.
-The cool blues of the the pools in the National Park of Nacedero del Urederra are a well kept secret.
+The journey from Pamplona to Burgos takes you through stunning scenery Spanish scenery that remain relatively unknown.
+The cool blues of the pools in the National Park of Nacedero del Urederra are a well-kept secret.
 The park woodland is interspersed with waterfalls and pools of an extremely bright blue; a colour that seems out of this world.

-Stop for dinner in Logrono, for more fantastic tapas on Calle del Laurrel.
-On sunny summer evenings this street is buzzing and makes for a great place to hang our with locals and fellow travellers.
+Stop for dinner in Logrono, for more fantastic tapas on Calle del Laurel.
+On sunny summer evenings, this street is buzzing and makes for a great place to hang out with locals and fellow travellers.